hobuinc/plasio-ui/README.md

  - `useBrowserHistory` - Default: `false`.
 Manages browser history so that you can use the back and forward button to navigate through the renderer's state.
 Please note that for now, plasio takes over the browser URL, so unless you're making a full screen viewer, stay away from this option.
  - `rememberUIState` - Default: `false`.
 When turned on, plasio-ui will employ web-browser local storage to store UI state (opened windows, certain preferences) per point cloud resource.
 When the users return to the same pipeline, they see the UI as they left it.
  - `server` - **Required** when `useBrowserHistory` is `false`.
 The address of the server where the resource is located.
 A hostname or an IP address.
 If `useBrowserHistory` is `true` and this field is not specified, then plasio-ui assumes that this value will be provided from the browser URL.
 If plasio-ui fails to get this value from the URL, an error will be thrown.
+Note that the server is used as specified, you would need to make sure that the URLs generated are correct but appropriately adjusting this value (e.g. with trailing slashes etc.).
  - `resource` - **Required** when `useBrowserHistory` is `false`.
 The resource load and show, should be available on the provided `server`.
 If `useBrowserHistory` is `true` and this field is not specified, then plasio-ui assumes that this value will be provided from the browser URL.
 If plasio-ui fails to get this value from the URL, an error will be thrown.
  - `allowGreyhoundCredentials` - Default: `false`.
 Requests binary data from greyhound service with `withCredentials` flag set to true.
 Note that this will most likely only work when your UI and data are hosted on the same domain, or you have the appropriate CORS headers set on your greyhound server.
  - `bindKeyHandlers`  - Default: `false`.
 This options installs global keyboard hooks which control certain aspects of the UI.
 This is not recommended when you're trying to embed plasio-ui in your own UI.
 The hooks are installed on the bubble up phase of event handlers, so it would still be possible to override the offending keystrokes in your own control.